 One way to figure out whether you have estimated sufficient balance for the allowance for doubtful debts is to look at the account balance of the doubtful accounts.
 By looking at the doubtful accounting balance and comparing the whole account balances of the doubtful accounts with the full credit amount, you would get a solid percentage.
 And you would also understand whether the allowance you estimated is sufficient or not.

-This has been a guide to what is an allowance for doubtful accounts.
-Here we explain the concept with the help of allowance for doubtful accounts examples, journal entries and how it affects the income statement and balance sheet.
+This has been a guide to what is an allowance for doubtful accounts and its definition.
+Here we explain the concept the help of examples, journal entries and how it affects the income statement and balance sheet.
 You may also have a look at the following recommended articles to learn more about accounting –